UPDATE | Traffic light to be installed at dangerous intersection

 After more than 10 years of requests, along with a petition with more than 1,000 signatures, a city council resolution, plus a traffic study by the West Virginia Division of Highways, an intersection that many call dangerous is getting a stoplight.

-Hurricane Mayor Scott Edwards made the announcement Friday evening on his Faecbook page.
+Hurricane Mayor Scott Edwards made the announcement Friday evening on his Facebook page.

 "I received confirmation today from the Director of the Traffic Engineering Division of the WV Dept of Highways that a traffic signal (stop lights) will be installed at the Route 60/Sycamore Road intersection in Hurricane.
 I was told it will be installed this summer or fall," Mayor Edwards said in the post.